redis/redis-doc/topics/modules-api-ref.md

 Memory management:

-The returned RedisModuleString objects should be released with `RedisModule_FreeString()`, or by enabling automatic memory management.
+The returned `RedisModuleString` objects should be released with `RedisModule_FreeString()`, or by enabling automatic memory management.

-## `RedisModule_FreeCallReply_Rec`

-    void RedisModule_FreeCallReply_Rec(RedisModuleCallReply *reply, int freenested);

-Free a Call reply and all the nested replies it contains if it's an array.

 ## `RedisModule_FreeCallReply`

     void RedisModule_FreeCallReply(RedisModuleCallReply *reply);

-Wrapper for the recursive free reply function.
-This is needed in order to have the first level function to return on nested replies, but only if called by the module API.
+Free a Call reply and all the nested replies it contains if it's an array.

 ## `RedisModule_CallReplyType`